kanbon/.github/profile/jobs/backend-developer.md

 # Freelance Backend Developer (Django/GraphQL/PostgreSQL) – 20h/Week 🚀

-**Kanbon GmbH** is your gateway to shaping the future of tech startups.
 We co-found technology-driven ventures in the cosmetics and construction industries, scaling impactful SaaS solutions that are transforming industries. 🌍 Fully remote, globally connected.

 ---